 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to diazepam, any other benzodiazepines, or to any of the ingredients of the medication
+- are allergic to diazepam, any other benzodiazepines, or any ingredients of the medication